OSS-BOF-eResearch-2022/oss-bof-repo1/bof-summary.md

 Make suggestions to improve this document by opening a [pull-request](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/pulls).
 Each [pull-request](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/pulls) should address an [issue](https://github.com/OSS-BOF-eResearch-2022/oss-bof-repo1/issues).

 To help you getting started, we laid down a few themes below.
 These can be changed, tweaked and expanded using the above process.
+No improvement is too small, fixing a typos and other forms of editing are a great way to contribute.

 Happy hacking!